syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ![WinForms skin manager apply theme in designer](Getting-Started_images/SkinManager_root.png)

+N> SkinManager does not support the Custom theme ( Themes created through ThemeStudio).
+It works only with predefined themes.

 ### Applying theme to the form

 Skin manager supports to apply theme for all the control in the form or a container by applying theme to the form or container.
 So, you do not need to apply theme for each control.